orhankahyaoglu/EnergyZero_ETL_Project/README.md

-# Veri işleme ve dönüştürme için temel kütüphane
+# Core library for data processing and transformation
 pandas

-# EnergyZero API'sinden veri çekmek için
+# For fetching data from the EnergyZero API
 requests

-# Parquet formatında okuma/yazma için gerekli motorlar
+# Engines required for reading/writing in Parquet format
 pyarrow
 fastparquet